 4. Don’t be in a hurry: “With young horses you have to give them the time they need to understand what you want of them.
 Have patience, don’t start working with them if you don’t have plenty of time to give them, you need to allow the horse to learn in its own time,” says Jennie.
 “If the horse learns in its first lesson to walk on and to halt, then praise in a soft voice as a reward.
 Don’t muddle the horse by asking too much in each session.”

-5. Start by lunging the horse in a light contact on a big circle.
+5. Start lunging with a light contact on a big circle.

 “Have a light feel on the lunge rein, keep your elbows bent like when you are riding and remember to give with the rein when the horse accepts the contact and the circle,” adds Jennie.

-6. Your voice is key when lunging a horse.
+6. Remember that your voice is key when lunging a horse.

 “Your voice is one of the most important things in lunging and riding and is your first communication of the natural aids.
 Start using it to give instructions — the horse should recognise it and be obedient to it — a soft voice to calm and slow down, a sharper voice to activate and tighter body language.
 You don’t want them to be frightened of you, but to have respect,” continues Jennie.